haltakov/simple-photo-gallery/README.md

 4. [Configuration](#configuration)
 5. [About](#about)

-Simple Photo Gallery is a Python package that provides a simple command line interface to create static HTML photo and video galleries.
+Simple Photo Gallery is a Python package that provides a simple command line interface gitsto create static HTML photo and video galleries.
 Thumbnails, HTML, CSS and JavaScript files are generated automatically and you can just upload them to any static hosting, like for example [AWS S3](https://aws.amazon.com/s3/).
 The most important features:

 * Responsive layout suitable for any device (including touch gestures support).